natario1/CameraView/README.md

 - [x] better threading, for example ensure callbacks are called in the ui thread
 - [x] pinch to zoom support
 - [x] exposure correction APIs
-- [ ] change demo app icon
+- [x] change demo app icon
-- [ ] refactor package name
+- [x] refactor package name
+- [x] new Gestures framework to map gestures to camera controls
+- [x] heavily reduced dependencies
 - [ ] `Camera2` integration
 - [ ] publish to bintray
-- [ ] attach operations (e.g. zoom, exposure correction) to vertical swipes or horizontal swipes
 - [ ] check onPause / onStop / onSaveInstanceState consistency
 - [ ] add a `setPreferredAspectRatio` API to choose the capture size.
 Preview size will adapt, and then, if let free, the CameraView will adapt as well
 - [ ] animate grid lines similar to stock camera app